Best Books for a Day on the Beach

 The Notebook by Nicholas Sparks

-Seabrook Island and our surrounding coastal areas continue to be the source of inspiration for many well-known authors’ next romantic tales.
+Seabrook Island, SC and our surrounding coastal areas continue to be the source of inspiration for many well-known authors’ next romantic tales.
 Among the most well-known romance novels set in Seabrook is none other than Nicholas Sparks’ The Notebook.
 Allie and Noah illustrate a classic Romeo and Juliet love story — the family disapproves of their relationship and they fight for love anyway.
 But when Noah gets sent off to serve in World War II, will their spark survive?

 Have you seen the film based on The Notebook?
 You might see some familiar spots all around Charleston!
 Some believe it was filmed on our private island… find out more here.